jamestiotio/ehp/game/README.md

 For our project, we digitalize this hand game and initiated some reworking and remodeling of the whole design process.
 We utilize the variant with remainders and transfers, with an additional extension of including boolean operations into the game (instead of just additions and modulos).

-Use the `BrPinTest` project inside the `docs` folder to test the operability of each SingleEndedIO pin of the custom Alchitry Br board.
+Use the `BrPinTest` project inside the `tests` folder to test the operability of each SingleEndedIO pin of the custom Alchitry Br board.